-Four years ago, I joined a tennis team.
-I loved whacking the ball as hard as I could, sprinting nimbly across the court to get a shot just out of reach.
+I play on a USTA tennis team.
+When I first joined, I loved whacking the ball as hard as I could, sprinting nimbly across the court, and making shots.
 I thought I was pretty bad ass.
 But when I played in matches, I choked under pressure and lost.
 Every.
 Single.
 Time.

 With each loss, I’d spiral down into the biggest pity party the world has ever seen.
 All I could see was my failure.
 I was so frustrated.
 I disappointed myself, let down my team and could only redouble my efforts in vain.

 Eventually, I realized that I was acting like a big baby.
 This was tennis, for God’s sake.
-People across the world suffered bigger consequences every day for bigger failures.
 So, why did it bother me so much?

 Then it occurred to me: I was simply out of practice with losing.

-When I was a working as a journalist I was a hunter.
+When I worked as a news reporter, I was a hunter.
 I chased down stories, persuaded people to talk to me and got chills when my name appeared in print.
-My work provided clearly defined opportunities to succeed and fail, and that helped mold my identity and self-esteem.
+My work provided clearly defined opportunities to succeed, and that molded my identity and self-esteem.

 The more I sat in failure, the quieter my thoughts became.
-Instead of whining about a loss, I humbly set about improving my tennis, which I should’ve been doing all along.
-I slowed everything down, focused on form and stayed light, jumping into a split step to prepare me for what came next.
-The fate of the next point relied on how I acted between points.
+Instead of whining about a loss, I humbly set about improving my tennis.

-I ended 2019 feeling strong and so ready for the 2020 spring battle season.
-I had even procured cute new uniforms for the team, because, let’s face it, I mostly play tennis for the fashion.
+I broke down my entire game and built strengths.
+I volunteered as team captain and ordered cute uniforms for everyone, because, let’s face it, I mostly play tennis for the fashion.

-And to think, I owe it all to my good friend failure.
+And to think, I owed it all to my good friend failure.